pydoit/doit/doc/uptodate.rst

 .. literalinclude:: tutorial/run_once.py

 The function ``save_executed`` returns a dict.
-In this case it is not checking for any value because it just check it the task was ever executed.
+In this case it is not checking for any value because it just checks it the task was ever executed.

 The next line we use the ``task`` parameter adding ``save_executed`` to ``task.value_savers``.So whenever this task is executed this